Conflux-Chain/conflux-docker/README.md

 ```

 By this way, the node data and pos_key will be saved in the host folder `/path-to-your-config-folder`.
 You can also download the blockchain snapshot data from [Conflux Snapshot](https://doc.confluxnetwork.org/docs/general/run-a-node/snapshot-tool) to speed up the sync process.

+Note: Please choose correct release to download, and use the corresponding image tag.
+EG:

+1. if you download `Conflux v2.4.0` release, you should use `confluxchain/conflux-rust:2.4.0-mainnet` tag.
+2. if you download `Conflux v2.4.0-testnet` release, you should use `confluxchain/conflux-rust:2.4.0-testnet` tag.

 ## Notes